+- 22. The University will comply with its obligations under the Equality Act 2010 to avoid discrimination because of any of the following:

+- a. age

+- b. disability

+- c. gender reassignment

+- d. marriage and civil partnership

+- e. pregnancy and maternity

+- f. race

+- g. religion or belief

+- h. sex

+- i. sexual orientation

-- 12. The University will comply in dealing with the circumstances set out in paragraph 11 above with its obligations under Part IV of the Disability Discrimination Act 1995 to avoid discrimination against a disabled person and to take reasonable steps to avoid disabled people being placed at a substantial disadvantage in comparison to those who are not disabled in respect of certain matters.
-The University will also make any appropriate reasonable adjustments to the implementation of this procedure where substantial disadvantage is caused to a disabled student in comparison to those who are not disabled. - 13.
-Less favourable treatment of a disabled person may be justified if it is necessary in order to maintain one or more competence standards, i.e. an academic, medical or other standard applied by or on behalf of the University for the purpose of determining whether or not a person has a particular level of competence or ability.
-The University will keep its competence standards under review with a view to ensuring that they do not have a discriminatory impact against disabled people or are otherwise justifiable as both material to the circumstances of the case and substantial. - 14.
-In implementing these procedures the University will not unlawfully discriminate against any person, or subject any person to harassment or victimisation, on any of the following grounds: - a. race, colour, nationality, ethnic or national origin. - b. religion or belief - c. gender, gender expression or identity - d. disability - e. sexual orientation, civil partnership/marital or parental status - f. age
+- 23. Less favourable treatment of a disabled person may be justified if it is necessary in order to maintain one or more competence standards, i.e. an academic, medical or other standard applied by or on behalf of the University for the purpose of determining whether or not a person has a particular level of competence or ability.
+The University will keep its competence standards under review with a view to ensuring that they do not have a discriminatory impact against disabled people or are otherwise justifiable as both material to the circumstances of the case and substantial.

-VII.
+IX.
 Informing a Professional Body and/or Disclosure and Barring Service of Professional Unsuitability

-- 15. The University may be required, and reserves the right at its discretion, to report to the relevant professional body/ies and/or the Disclosure and Barring Service (DBS) the conduct of any student whose professional suitability has been subject to these Procedures. - 16.
+- 24. The University may be required, and reserves the right at its discretion, to report to the relevant professional body/ies and/or the Disclosure and Barring Service (DBS) the conduct of any student whose professional suitability has been subject to these Procedures. - 25.
 Regulated Activity Providers (as defined in the Safeguarding Vulnerable Groups Act 2006) and the University have a statutory duty to refer any person who has engaged in relevant conduct and a duty to provide information to the Independent Barring Board upon request.
 The University must refer information to the DBS when they have dismissed an individual, or an individual resigns, because they harmed, or may harm, a child or vulnerable adult; or they think the DBS may consider it appropriate to bar the individual.
 Further information about the Safeguarding Vulnerable Groups Act 2006 and the legislative framework for a vetting and barring scheme for people who work with children and vulnerable adults is contained in Appendix C.